zhousarah/azure-compute-docs/articles/impact-reporting/Overview.md

 > [!IMPORTANT]
 > Azure Impact Reporting is currently in PREVIEW.
 See the [Supplemental Terms of Use for Microsoft Azure Previews](https://azure.microsoft.com/support/legal/preview-supplemental-terms/) for legal terms that apply to Azure features that are in beta, preview, or otherwise not yet released into general availability.

-Azure Impact Reporting enables you to report issues with performance, connectivity, and availability impacting your Azure workloads directly to Microsoft.
-It is an additional tool you can leverage and a quicker way to let us know that something might be wrong.
-These reports are used by Azure internal systems to aid in quality improvements and regression detection.
+Azure Impact Reporting enables you to leverage Azure Intelligence Systems to enhance your investigations through reporting suspected platform issues.
+In addition to providing you with insights if found, these impact reports are used in resource health modeling to determine service and resource health.

 ## What is an "Impact"?